BolajiAyodeji/awesome-technical-writing/README.md

 ## Useful Tools
 * [HackMD](https://hackmd.io/) - Real-time collaborate on technical documentation in markdown.
-* [Dropbox Paper](https://www.dropbox.com/paper) - A flexible workspace forcollaborative document-editing.
+* [Dropbox Paper](https://www.dropbox.com/paper) - A flexible workspace for collaborative document-editing.
 * [Google Docs](https://docs.google.com/) - Smart editing and styling tools to help you easily format text and paragraphs.
 * [Notion](https://notion.so) - The all-in-one workspace for your notes, tasks, wikis and databases.